Vietnam.vn - Nền tảng quảng bá Việt Nam

 Researchers began to suspect that supernova 2020eyj belonged to a rare subclass of Type Ia supernovae.

-To try to confirm, they decided to check whether there was enough gas shocked to generate a radio signal.
+To try to confirm, they decided to check whether enough gas had been shocked to produce a radio signal.
 Because the supernova was too far north to be observed by telescopes like the Australia Telescope Compact Array near Narrabri, they had to use a series of radio telescopes spread across the UK to observe the supernova about 20 months after the explosion.

-For the first time, they clearly detected a very young Type Ia supernova at radio wavelengths.
+For the first time, they clearly detected a Type Ia supernova that was very young at radio wavelengths.
 This was further confirmed by a second observation about five months later.
 This was an important milestone in showing that not all Type Ia supernovae are created by the merger of two white dwarfs.

 Whisper of a Dying Star